IngloriousNorth/Platonopolis/README.md

 Please note that the organizer of this code has no association with any members of Project Gazelle.
 It is simply an Open Source JQuery/WebTorrent Library generated based on their very innovative and secretive architecture.

 My site was propagate.info, meant for public domain, educational Ebooks, Audiobooks, Classical Music, Documentaries, and Renaissance Art.
 Starting with an educational use-case, I have decided to Open-Source this Software, because the way that Gazelle structures Libraries could be very innovative for research, ethics, and scholarship.
 This work was conceived in December 2013, and WebTorrent came out in 2016.
-After struggling with WebTorrent seeding and failing to receive my SSI in time to renew my AWS subscription, I gave up on my website.
+After struggling with WebTorrent seeding for 4 years and failing to receive my SSI in time to renew my AWS subscription, I gave up on my goal of building a public library.
 2 days later my SSD failed so I can't seed.

 Fully built in and plug-in play is a Quantum Random Neo4J Recommendation Engine, which also works on mobile, making this the first quantum mobile app.
 There is also graph visualization (with VR-toggle), which coheres with an Advanced Search feature, so that users can search by title, author, class, publisher, source type, media, format, and resolution.